chrisfanucchi/reading-notes/reading201-3.md

 1. When should you use an unordered list in your HTML document?

-   A \<ul> (unordered list) should be used when the order of the tiems in the list has not mean (i.e. they have no priority or number to thwm).
+   A \<ul> (unordered list) should be used when the order of the items in the list has not mean (i.e. they have no priority or number to them).

 2. How do you change the bullet style of unordered list items?